Abdullah28-gheyad/PySpark-Streaming-Data-Analysis/README.md

 Contributing
 If you find any issues, have suggestions for improvements, or would like to contribute to this project, please feel free to open an issue or create a pull request.
 We welcome collaboration and contributions from the community.

-License
-This project is licensed under the MIT License.
-You are free to use and modify this code for your own projects, but we kindly request attribution to the original source.

-Contact
-If you have any questions or need further assistance, please feel free to contact [Your Name] at [Your Email Address].

-Happy Streaming!
-We hope you find this PySpark streaming data analysis project useful for handling and processing real-time data streams.
-Enjoy your streaming adventures!